seraphinush-gaming/tera-mysterium/content/migration.md

 Hello, thank you for your interest in my blog.

-This blog's domain will be updated from `seraphinush-gaming.com` to `tera-mysterium.com` in the next few days.
+As of 2021-04-05 16:07 PST, this blog's domain has been updated from `seraphinush-gaming.com` to `tera-mysterium.com`.

 For some duration of time, `seraphinush-gaming.com` will automatically redirect to `tera-mysterium.com` to allow a smooth transition from the old domain to the new one.